 Type C

 Type C motorhome is best suited for a large family.
-It has a satisfactory fuel mileage and comes with two slide-outs.
+It has satisfactory fuel mileage and comes with two slide-outs.
 You can even tow your car with this RV.

 What is a Tiny House?

-These homes can have their foundation laid out on the ground or wheels.
-Most tiny homes are independent structures that can be parked alone or with another building.
-They come in various shapes and sizes and are no doubt a great example of a simple yet, efficient lifestyle.
+These homes can have their foundation laid on the ground or wheels.
+Most tiny homes are independent structures parked alone or with another building.

 Tiny House vs. RV: What Are The Differences And Which One Is Better